-- 1. Students are responsible for their behavior and communication on the Network and with school-issued devices. - 2.
+- 1. Students are responsible for their behavior and communication on the Network. - 2.
 Students may only access the Network by using their assigned Network account.
 Use of another person's account/address/password is prohibited.
 Students may not allow other users to utilize their account/address/password.
-Students may not go beyond their authorized access.
-Students should use ClassLink to log in to all resources. - 3.
+Students may not go beyond their authorized access. - 3.
 Students may not intentionally seek information on, obtain copies of, or modify files, data or passwords belongings to other users, or misrepresent other users on the Network. - 4.
-Students may not use the Network or school-issued devices. to engage in "hacking" or other illegal activities (e.g. software pirating; intellectual property violations; engaging in slander, libel, or harassment; threatening the life or safety of another; stalking; transmission of obscene materials or child pornography; fraud; sale of illegal substances and goods). - 5.
+Students may not use the Network to engage in "hacking" or other illegal activities (e.g., software pirating; intellectual property violations; engaging in slander, libel, or harassment; threatening the life or safety of another; stalking; transmission of obscene materials or child pornography; fraud; sale of illegal substances and goods). - 5.
 Transmission of any material in violation of any state or federal law or regulation, or Board policy is prohibited. - 6.
-Any use of the Network or school-issued devices for commercial purposes (e.g., purchasing or offering for sale personal products or services by students), advertising, or political lobbying is prohibited.
+Any use of the Network for commercial purposes (e.g., purchasing or offering for sale personal products or services by students), advertising, or political lobbying is prohibited.
 This provision shall not limit the use of the Network by students for the purpose of communicating with elected representatives or expressing views on political issues. - 7.
-Use of the Network and/or school-issued devices to engage in cyberbullying is prohibited.
-Cyberbullying involves the use of information and communication technologies such as email, cell phone and pager text messages, instant messaging (IM), defamatory personal Web sites or personal social media accounts, and defamatory online personal polling Web sites, to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.
+Use of the Network to engage in cyberbullying is prohibited.
+Cyberbullying involves the use of information and communication technologies such as e-mail, cell phone and pager text messages, instant messaging (IM), defamatory personal Web sites or MySpace accounts, and defamatory online personal polling Web sites, to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.